ropensci/nodbi/docs/reference/src_elastic.md

 extracted from the document(s) and used as document ID `_id`, otherwise a UUID is created as document ID `_id`.
 Only lowercase is accepted for container names (in parameter `key`).
 Opensearch can equally be used.
-For a benchmark, see <https://github.com/ropensci/nodbi#benchmark>
+For a benchmark, see <https://github.com/ropensci/nodbi#benchmark>.

+As of 2026-01-17, the future availability and development of package elastic is not clear after it was recently archived, see also
+<https://github.com/opensci-archive/elastic>; at this time, it can still
+be installed by calling `remotes::install_github("ropensci-archive/elastic")`

 ## Examples